Do I Need To Hire A Pattern Cutter ?

 Once you have decided to set up a clothing business, in order to get a product to market, your first step should be to decide whether you need to be hiring a Pattern Cutter.
 And whether you need to hire a full-time Pattern Cutter or a Freelance Pattern Cutter.

-Or do you want someone to provide a comprehensive service, including pattern cutting, grading, sampling, tech packs, and maybe production.
-Or whether you want to go it alone and find your own pattern cutters, graders, sample machinists and factories.
+Do you want someone to provide a comprehensive service, including pattern cutting, grading, sampling, tech packs, and production ?
+Or do you want to go it alone and find your own pattern cutters, graders, sample machinists and factories ?

 PHONE – 07905-965-305 ( BILL )